samplchallenges/SAMPL7/protein_ligand/README.md

 Fragment binding predictions here are important because accurate predictions could improve library design, including the ability to design bespoke libraries for specific targets.

 Overall, PHIP2 was crystalized in a C2 space group at 4°C with 20% PEG8000 and 0.04 M monobasic potassium phosphate.
-The resulting crystals were soaked with 20 mM final concentration of each fragment, plunged into liquid nitrogen and shot at the i04-1 beamline located at the Diamond Light Source (Harwell, UK).
+The resulting crystals were soaked with 20 mM final concentration of each fragment from ethylene glycol stock solutions, plunged into liquid nitrogen and shot at the i04-1 beamline located at the Diamond Light Source (Harwell, UK).
 The diffraction data were analyzed with [PanDDA](https://pandda.bitbucket.io/) ([Pearce et al., 2017](https://www.nature.com/articles/ncomms15123)) which revealed a number of fragments located across four distinct sites.

 The first site (denoted by a helium atom `S1` in the provided structure (`PHIPA_C2_apo_sites.pdb`), see Manifest below) is the acetylated lysine binding site which is the most voluminous cavity.